pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "For the Christian religions, their Bible says, 'God made Man in His image.'
 If we can in turn create machines in our image, then we are in some sense the equal of God, and this is a bit embarrassing!"
 --Richard Hamming, The Art of Doing Science and Engineering*, chapter on AI

+"I wanted to be honest with you and show you how easy, if you will follow Pasteur's rule that 'luck favors the prepared mind', it is to succeed by merely preparing yourself too succeed.
+Yes, there were elements of luck in the discovery; but there were many other people in much the same situation, and they did not do it!
+Why me?
+Luck, to be sure, but also I was preparing myself by trying to understand what was going on--more than the other people around, who were merely reacting to things as they happened, and not thinking deeply as to what was behind the surface phenomena.
+...
+&emsp;&emsp;&emsp;Of course, as you go through life you do not know what you are preparing yourself for--only you want to do significant things and not spend the whole of your life being a 'janitor of science', or whatever your profession is.
+Of course luck plays a prominent role.
+But so far as I can see, life presents you with many, many opportunities for doing great things (define them as you will), and the prepared person usually hits one or more successes"
+--Richard Hamming, *The Art of Doing Science and Engineering*, on his discovery of Error-Correcting Codes

+"You establish yourself in the style of doing great things, and then when opportunity comes you almost automatically respond with greatness ...
+[T]he possibility of greatness is more common and easy to achieve than you think, since it is not common to recognize greatness when it happens under one's nose ...
+The past is a partial guide, and about the only one you have besides history is the constant use of your own imagination.... your own vision of what your future should be."
+--Richard Hamming, *The Art of Doing Science and Engineering*, Error-Correcting Codes

 "Too often we see what we want to see, and therefore you need to consciously adopt a scientific attitude of doubting your own beliefs."
 --Richard Hamming, *The Art of Doing Science and Engineering*, Digital Filters IV

+"I suggest you keep your integrity and do not allow yourself to be used for other people's propaganda"
+--Richard Hamming, *The Art of Doing Science and Engineering*, Simulation II

+"Good design protects you from the need for too many highly accurate components in the system."
+--Richard Hamming, *The Art of Doing Science and Engineering*, Simulation III

+"This is a sad commentary on your education.
+You are lovingly taught how one theory was displaced by another, but you are seldom taught to replace a nice theory with nothing but randomness! ...
+Statisticians regularly ask themselves, 'Is what I am seeing really there, or is it merely random noise?'
+They have tests to try to answer these questions.
+Their answer is not a yes or no, but only with some conficence a yes or no."
+--Richard Hamming, *The Art of Doing Science and Engineering*, Simulation III

 "We put the meaning in to the symbols as we convert the assumptions of the problem into mathematical symbols, and again when we interpret the results."
 --Richard Hamming, *The Art of Doing Science and Engineering*, chapter on Mathematics